Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

 \textbf{ {+Interleave Im-Txt}} replicates a recent approach~\cite{yang2025mirage} that uses latents to encode visual information and \textit{retains} explicit, text-based reasoning traces.
 We follow a similar two-stage approach to our method.
-Instead of warming up the \mulltt{} with both image and text, we only use the image supervision as described in Section \ref{sec:stage1}.
-Next, during stage 2, we relax the loss on the image \mulltt{} tokens.
-We interleave the \mulltt{} with explicit text and train with all the reasoning traces (substituting \mulltt{} for image thoughts when present) in our training datasets.
+Instead of warming up the \mulltt{} with both image and text, we interleave text with image-only supervision for \mulltt{}.
+During stage 2, we relax the loss on the image \mulltt{} tokens.